 Our vision is that technology will catalyse economic & social change in Africa.

-Tech4Africa also runs regular Developer Hackathons which bring people together to explore technology stacks, complex problems, emerging technologies, collaborate on impactful projects and ideas, and unearth disruptive opportunities.
+Tech4Africa also runs regular Developer Hackathons that bring people together to explore technology stacks, complex problems, emerging technologies, collaborate on impactful projects and ideas, and unearth disruptive opportunities.

 - Over 40 speakers, bringing international and African speakers together